-We’re not much for philosophy (we think Christ spoke what we need, and simply), but Socrates had some good wisdom, especially what is his most famous quote:
+We’re not much for philosophy (we think Christ spoke what we need, and simply), but Socrates had some good points.
+His most famous line:

 “The only true wisdom is in knowing you know nothing.”